 Experiencing culture shock is also normal.
 Give yourself a break and allow for an ‘adjustment period’.
 But it is also important to not close up and hide.
 Make it a point to create new habits, explore your new surroundings, and meet new people for example.
 Sometimes, it will be hard.
 Sometimes, you might feel excluded in your new country and it can be difficult, as you don’t have the social network yet that can give you support and strength.

 How to improve: Go out and meet people, explore your new country and don’t feel sorry for yourself.
 You should also consider staying with a host family during your study abroad time.

 #3 Disadvantage of studying abroad: Reality can be disappointing

 When you first get to a new country, you might feel a bit of disappointment.
 Maybe you had this dream about how your glamorous life in Paris, and when you get there, you discover that your dream destination is not living up to your expectation.
 Prepare yourself for a culture shock, when you study abroad.
+And keep an open mind.
+Sometimes, the beauty of a place might not be visible at first sight and if you are overwhelmed with all the new stuff, are homesick and miss your family and friends, are you really giving the location a fair chance?

-Differences can be huge if you move from Europe to Asia or smaller between France and Belgium.
-Standard of living can be different: there are more poor people in Eastern Europe than in Western Europe or you cannot expect the same way of life in India than in United States.
 You will have to face a different culture, other behaviors, and some can make you feel uncomfortable if you are not used to them: in the United State people are very outgoing and strike up a conversation with strangers on the bus, whereas in Europe, talking to a stranger you will probably get you an angry look or might even scare people away.